Al1Abdullah/AutoML/README.md

 ## Overview

-This project is a comprehensive Automated Machine Learning (AutoML) platform designed to streamline the machine learning workflow from data preparation to model deployment.
-It integrates various functionalities including automated data cleaning, supervised and unsupervised learning model training, an AI-powered SQL assistant, and an interactive web-based frontend for user interaction and visualization.
+This project is a comprehensive Automated Machine Learning (AutoML) platform designed to streamline the machine learning workflow for **CSV-formatted datasets**, particularly catering to students and researchers who need a rapid system for **demo sessions** in their data science and AI projects.
+It integrates various functionalities including automated data cleaning, supervised and unsupervised learning model training, an AI-powered data assistant, and an interactive web-based frontend for user interaction and visualization.

 ## Features

 *   **Automated Data Cleaning:** Utilities to preprocess and clean raw datasets, ensuring data quality for model training.
 *   **Supervised Learning Models:** Implementation and integration of various supervised machine learning algorithms.
 *   **Unsupervised Learning Models:** Support for unsupervised learning techniques for tasks like clustering and dimensionality reduction.
-*   **AI SQL Assistant (Agentic Capability):** A Retrieval Augmented Generation (RAG) based AI assistant to help with SQL queries and database interactions.
-This component demonstrates agentic capabilities by intelligently processing natural language queries, retrieving relevant information, and generating actionable SQL.
+*   **AI Data Assistant (Agentic Capability):** A Retrieval Augmented Generation (RAG) based AI assistant designed to help users interact with and understand their **CSV datasets**.
+This component demonstrates agentic capabilities by intelligently processing natural language queries, retrieving relevant information from the dataset, and assisting with data exploration and analysis.
 *   **Interactive Web Frontend:** A user-friendly web interface built with HTML, CSS, and JavaScript for interacting with the AutoML functionalities and visualizing results.
 *   **Data Visualization:** Tools to generate insightful charts and graphs from processed data and model outputs.